lerna/lerna/README.md

 1. `npm install` all external dependencies of each package.
 2. Symlink together all Lerna `packages` that are dependencies of each other.
-    * This requires Administrator privileges on Windows
-2. `npm prepublish` all bootstrapped packages.
+3. `npm prepublish` all bootstrapped packages.

 `lerna bootstrap` respects the `--ignore` flag (see below).